The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Numerical experiment

-We set the intensity $\lambda_0$ in the prior light curve to be its true values for simplicity.
-In reality, $\lambda_0$ will be given by the guesses from preprocessing in \Cref{sec:fsmp-lucyddm}.
-That will slightly slow down the convergence but not bias the intensity estimator $\hat{\lambda}$.
+We set the intensity $\lambda_0$ to be its true values for simplicity.
+In reality, $\lambda_0$ will be given by the guesses from preprocessing in \zcref{sec:fsmp-lucyddm}.
+That will slightly slow down the convergence but not bias $\hat{\lambda}$.

-\Cref{fig:bias_mle,fig:res_mle} show the comparison results.
-FSMP provides better resolution with a little relative bias.
-The difference from MLE to dynode-FSMP and MCP-FSMP shows that the timing information also helps improving the energy resolution.
-Although FSMP performs much better when $\lambda$ is small, it could still contribute to the resolution when the event energy is larger.
-In XENONnT~\cite{xenoncollaboration2024xenonntdarkmatterexperiment}, $\lambda=60$ indicates an event with visible energy \SI{100}{\keV}.
-In JUNO~\cite{noauthor_juno_2022}, it corresponds to an event with \SI{600}{\MeV}.
-FSMP is widely applicable to improve the energy resolution of physics from \si{\keV} to \si{\GeV}